shrideio/shoebox/src/ci/README.md

         If the secret values cannot check if the secrets are accessible by the generated token (`VAULT_TOKEN`) as described [here](/src/vault/README.md#read-secret).

-    - Check Docker registry
+    - Check Docker Registry configuration

-      - Check if the registry can be accessed by the provided username and password values ([here](/src/registry/README.md#docker-registry-username-and-password))
+      - Check if the registry can be accessed by the using the provided username and password values ([here](/src/registry/README.md#docker-registry-username-and-password))

-      - Check if the registry virtual host file has been amended as described [here](/README.md#modify-registry-vhost-config).
+      - Check if the registry virtual host file is amended as described [here](/README.md#modify-registry-vhost-config).